pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/actionButtonsFormat/page.md

 * `class` _(optional)_: Twitter bootstrap button class for the button. e.g. `btn-info`, `btn-warning`, `btn-success`, `btn-danger`, etc.
 * `iconClass` _(optional)_: Font awesome icon class to use.
 Icon will be displayed before the label on the button.
 * `globalKey` _(optional)_: Global keyboard key shortcut for the button.

+>>> Note: alternatively, a button in the array can be a fully rendered string representing the button (should you require something a bit different)

 ### Examples